jurf/jurf.github.io/_posts/2016-04-08-hello-world.md

 I'll see how it goes.
 Anyway, since this is the first post I should probably write about how I set this up, right?
 Right.

+> **Update:** I’ve since changed my site to use the default Minima theme, which
+> is much easier to maintain, _and_ includes a mobile theme.
+Plus, I think it’s
+> rather nice.
+Anyway, I’ll leave this post here, it’s not that bad.

 Well, this site runs Jekyll.
 Why?
 Easy choice.
 I wanted something where I wouldn't need to bother with hosting, as my expirience with Wordpress sites already taught me to avoid them as much as possible.
 Unless you have a lot of